Change language:

 • our professional activity consultants, auditors, translation service providers, archivers, postal, electronic message and courier service providers;

-• other third parties in relation to sale or merger of companies, complete or partial acquisition or reorganisation of companies, or in the introduction process of similar business changes (including, among other things, potential or existing buyers of the company and their consultants).
+• other third parties in the process of full or partial disposal, merger, acquisition, reorganisation of companies, or in the course of implementing similar business changes.
+As part of this process, among other things, we may transfer data to potential buyers of the company and their consultants.

-• to the Bank of Latvia, the European Central Bank, as well as bodies performing operational activities, notaries, bailiffs, the State Revenue Service and other persons prescribed in the Credit Institution Law and other laws and regulations, so that they are able to perform their duties established by laws and regulations;
+• to the Bank of Latvia, the European Central Bank, the bodies performing operational activities, investigative authorities, notaries, bailiffs, the State Revenue Service and other persons listed in the Credit Institution Law and other laws and regulations.
+These third parties use the personal data to fulfil their obligations established by respective normative enactments;

-• to the Credit Register of the Bank of Latvia and the Credit Bureau, or to any other register of liabilities related to the customer's financial liabilities, in order to provide information to users of the respective register (for example, credit institutions and other creditors) about the customer's payment history in accordance with requirements of laws and regulations;
+• to the Credit Register of the Bank of Latvia and the Credit Bureau, or to any other liabilities’ register about financial liabilities of the customer.
+These registers use the data to provide information on customer’s payment history to users of the respective register in accordance with applicable normative enactments.
+For example, to credit institutions and other creditors.

-• in order to ensure information exchange with the central depositary of securities, we transfer personal data in relation to the financial instruments owned by you and transactions performed with them;
+• to the central depositary of securities we provide data about financial instruments owned by you and transactions carried out with them;

 • to courts, courts of arbitration or other dispute resolution bodies.